shakfu/chimera/doc/dev/webui.md

 problem on localhost; might be worth knowing if a user reports "the UI takes forever to load over SSH tunnel."

+§ 6.4 sketches the gzip-at-build-time fix that would address both the on-disk and over-the-wire size (same change, two wins).

 ---

 ## 6. Future work (Variant B and friends)

-Three follow-ups, ordered by usefulness:
+Four follow-ups, ordered by usefulness:

 1. **Variant B — `CHIMERA_WEBUI_PATH=ON` + `--public-path <dir>`.** Wire
    up upstream's `set_mount_point` branch (the `if (!params.public_path.empty())`